Singular Learning Theory for Factor Analysis: Singularities of distinguished factor analysis models

 and

-where the minima range over all $\Lambda \in \R^{p\times 2}$ with $\psi + \Lambda\Lambda^T = \Sigma_0$ for some $\psi \in \R^p_+$ and analogously for $p \in\{2,3\}$, respectively. \end{lemma}
+where the minima range over all $\Lambda \in \R^{p\times 2}$ with $\diag(\psi) + \Lambda\Lambda^T = \Sigma_0$ for some $\psi \in \R_{ > 0}^p$ and analogously for $p \in\{2,3\}$, respectively. \end{lemma}

 \begin{proof} The case $p = 2$ is covered by Lemma~\ref{lemma:model-dimension}(2).
 So, suppose $p\geq3$.
-The covariance matrix $\Sigma_0$ being in $\mathcal{M}_1$ means that its off-diagonal entries are products $\gamma_{i}\gamma_{j}$ of the entries of a vector $\gamma\in\mathbb{R}^m$.
+The covariance matrix $\Sigma_0$ being in $\mathcal{M}_1$ means that its off-diagonal entries are products $\gamma_{i}\gamma_{j}$ of the entries of a vector $\gamma\in\mathbb{R}^p$.
 The genericity assumption in the statement of the lemma translates to all entries of $\gamma$ being non-zero.
-By Lemma~\ref{lem:torus}, we may assume that $\gamma$ is the vector all of whose entries are equal to $1$, that is, all off-diagonal entries of $\Sigma_0$ are equal to 1.
+By Lemma~\ref{lem:torus}, we may assume that every entry of the vector $\gamma$ is equal to $1$.
+Consequently, all of the off-diagonal entries of $\Sigma_0$ are equal to 1.